dmbarbour/wikilon/docs/AwelonLang.md

 For dynamic problems, divide-and-conquer tactics are desirable.
 I propose attached hierarchical bots: a tree of read-fork transactions, with read-write loops at the leaves.
 If a variable we observe before we fork changes, we must recompute the entire subtree.
 For graceful degradation to fallback behavior under problematic conditions, I propose hierarchical transactions.
 We can model safe exceptions that undo tentative writes then proceed on an alternative route.

 A variable is represented by an opaque reference `[ref-1123]` to a corresponding storage location `mem-1123` where the value is represented.
 The environment reserves the `ref-*` and `mem-*` volumes for this purpose.
 Reference words are implicitly defined, and should never be evaluated.
 This simplifies auxiliary tooling like type inference, security analysis, precise garbage collection, and support from projectional editors.
 References may be allocated by a read-write transaction or declared in user code, e.g. `[ref-alicebot-status]`.
-To simplify initialization, we read and write optional values, with the empty value representing undefined location.

 A preliminary API (in pseudo-Haskell):

         type T e r -- opaque transaction type Ref a -- opaque variable
         instance Monad (T e)
-        alloc   :: T e (Ref a) -- unused ref read    :: Ref a -> T e (Maybe a) write   :: Ref a -> Maybe a -> T e () fail    :: e -> T e r try     :: T e r -> T e' (Either e r) fork    :: T () () -> T e ()
+        alloc   :: T e (Ref a)
+        read    :: Ref a -> T e (Maybe a) write   :: Ref a -> (Maybe a) -> T e () fail    :: e -> T e r try     :: T e r -> T e' (Either e r) fork    :: T () () -> T e ()